By Eric Johnson

 The Church of Jesus Christ is the only religious movement in existence today that can be traced directly to Sidney Rigdon, a man who had an intimate relationship with Mormonism founder Joseph Smith.
 Rigdon left The Church of Jesus Christ of Latter-day Saints in 1845 when Brigham Young won a power struggle over several opponents (including Ridgon) to succeed Smith.
 Later, in 1862, The Church of Jesus Christ was founded by early follower William Bickerton.
 The church today is located mainly in foreign countries along as well as in the United States, especially in the eastern states.
 The church holds to two scriptures–the King James Version of the Bible and the Book of Mormon–and seeks to convert Native Americans and Hispanics in North, Central, and South America–known as the Seed of Joseph–to this faith.
 Today it is the second largest splinter group (following the Community of Christ) that claims to follow in the authority of Joseph Smith.

-After Brigham Young succeeded Joseph Smith, Rigdon convinced some of the Mormons to leave Illinois and settle near Pittsburgh, PN.
-Rigdon’s new church was called Church of Christ (Rigdonite) and his followers were called Rigdonites.
+After Young succeeded Smith as the second president of the LDS Church, Rigdon convinced some of the Mormons to leave Illinois and settle near Pittsburgh, PA. as he started a new church called Church of Christ (Rigdonite), with his followers being called Rigdonites.
 William Bickerton (1815-1905), who had immigrated to the United States from England and became a coal miner, left the Methodist church and followed Rigdon.
 He was baptized and became an elder and evangelist in Rigdon’s church, never having met Joseph Smith nor Brigham Young.

 Within a couple of years, disagreements between Rigdon and his followers led to the dissolving of the new church.
 Many ended up following William E. McLellin and Benjamin Winchester, as they followed the leadership of David Whitmer.
 Bickerton continued following Rigdon, though Rigdon left the church for good in 1847.

-Bickerton (left) then became associated with the Utah-based The Church of Jesus Christ of Latter-day Saints in Elizabeth, PN from March 1851 to March 1852 and became an elder.
-However, in 1852, Brigham Young sent representatives to him and told him that he had to teach plural marriage; Bickerton refused and then disassociated himself with the LDS Church.
-In Green Oak, PN in July 1862, Bickerton began his own church and claimed to be the rightful successor to Smith.
+Bickerton then became associated with the Utah-based The Church of Jesus Christ of Latter-day Saints in Elizabeth, PA from March 1851 to March 1852 and became an elder.
+However, in 1852, second LDS president Brigham Young sent representatives to Bickerton and told him that he had to teach plural marriage; Bickerton refused and then disassociated himself with the LDS Church.
+In Green Oak, PA in July 1862, Bickerton began his own church and claimed to be the rightful successor to Smith.
 In 1875, he convinced several dozen families to move to Kansas, founding the Zion Valley Colony, which later became the town of St. John, Kansas.

-In 1880, William Cadman succeeded Bickerton as the president of the church; Bickerton had been ousted due to a charge of adultery.
-Although he claimed innocence, Bickerton was disfellowshiped that same year. although he was never excommunicated.
+In 1880, Bickerton had been ousted due to a charge of adultery and William Cadman succeeded him as the president of the church .
+Although he claimed innocence, Bickerton was disfellowshiped that same year, although he was never excommunicated.
 In 1902, Bickerton was reinstated to the church and remained a faithful member until his death three years later.

 Another church split took place in 1914 when William Cadman—Bickerton’s successor—said the church should be led by a First Presidency and Quorum of the Twelve Apostles, while others said there should be no First Presidency.
 The leader of the schism was an apostle named James Caldwell who disagreed with the First Vision of Joseph Smith, even though he taught that Smith was a true prophet who had been inspired to translate the Book of Mormon.
 Caldwell ended up beginning a new church, the Primitive Church of Jesus Christ (Bickertonite), and his followers became known as Cadmanites.
 That church was dissolved in the 1970s.